Xi Chen (陈熹)

 Piscataway, NJ, 08854

 I am a Ph.D. candidate advised by Prof. Shirin Jalali at the Electrical and Computer Engineering Department of Rutgers University.
-My background is in imaging inverse problems, generative models, computational imaging and statistical machine learning.
+My background is in imaging inverse problems, machine learning, and information theory.

-I am particularly interested in developing denoisers/regularizers (e.g. generative models: VAE, Diffusion models; image implicit/explicit priors: sparsity, DIP, INR; compression code: neural compression etc.), under an optimization framework (e.g. ADMM, Plug-and-Play, SURE, RED etc.), to solve ill-posed inverse problems in 2D/3D imaging systems (e.g. coherent imaging, snapshot compressive imaging etc.), with theoretical guarantees, and understandings of the fundamental limits on the achievable recovery performance from the information theoretic and high-dimensional perspective.
+I am particularly interested in characterizing the structures of sources (image/video) by developing priors/regularization (e.g. pre-trained models: VQ-VAE, Diffusion models; implicit priors: DIP, INR; codebook and neural entropy coding on quantized representation), under optimization frameworks (e.g. ADMM, Plug-and-Play), to solve ill-posed inverse problems and restoration tasks, with theoretical understandings of the fundamental limits on the achievable recovery performance from the information theoretic and high-dimensional aspects.

 I received my M.Sc. degree in Data Science from Tufts University, MA, worked with Prof. Mike Hughes and Liping Liu.
 I received my B.Sc. degree in Electrical Engineering from Beijing Institute of Technology, China, worked with Prof. Jie Tian.